Conference Day One

 • Collaborate with peers to define best practices for designing assays that scale reliably across sites, platforms, and phases

-• Hadar Adams Director, Analytical Development & Quality Control, Formerly Atara Biotherapeutics
+• Hadar Adams Director, Analytical Development & Quality Control, Atara Biotherapeutics Inc.

 Synopsis